-In 2018, Dr. Léon was a recipient of the “Impact Award – Young Women Rising” by the American Women for International Understanding.
-She was one of five Haitian-Americans selected by the Haitian Embassy in Washington DC to serve as a Haiti Future Leaders Fellow in 2015 where she advised the Haitian government’s Ministry of Planning and External Cooperation.
-Also in 2015, Dr. Léon was inducted into the Haitian Roundtable’s 1804 List as one of the “Top 5 to Watch” among Haitian-Americans.
-She was named one of “40 Urban Leaders Under 40” by Next City in 2014.
+Dr. Léon received the 2020 "Professor of the Year" award in just her first year as a full-time faculty member.
+Other accolades include the 2018 “Impact Award – Young Women Rising” by the American Women for International Understanding as well as being inducted into the Haitian Roundtable’s 1804 List as one of the “Top 5 to Watch” among Haitian-Americans in 2015.
+Dr. Léon was also named one of “40 Urban Leaders Under 40” by Next City in 2014.

 She obtained her Ph.D. in Public and Urban Policy from The New School and her Master of Urban Planning from New York University’s Robert F. Wagner Graduate School of Public Service.
 She graduated magna cum laude from Brandeis University with her Bachelor of Arts in African and African American Studies and in American Studies, with double minors in Education Studies and in Social Justice and Social Policy.
 Dr. Léon is also the Chief Executive Officer of Pinchina, an international urban planning and public policy firm she founded in 2010.